Workable/request/README.md

 ### Custom middleware

-A middleware is nothing more than a simple function that accepts request the method and returns the extended request.
+A middleware is nothing more than a simple function that accepts request method and returns the extended request.

 ```javascript
 import basicRequest from "@workablehr/request";